etegration/etegration.github.io/_posts/2022-Sept-16-first.md

 categories: [home]
 tags: [home,about,etegration]
 ---

-#Hello
+# Hello

 Hi, welcome.
 This is a placeholder site for etegration.com

 I am now flying drones full time and enjoying it a lot.
 Virtual Tour creation is also part of my work.
-During covid, I re-discovered
+During covid, I re-discovered some opensource project and did some home NAS.